typesense/typesense-website/docs/source/index.html.md

 <ol>
     <li>String similarity.</li>
-    <li>User-defined <code>sort_by</code> numerical fields (optional).</li>
+    <li>User-defined <code>sort_by</code> numerical fields.</li>
 </ol>

-Typesense computes a string similarity score based on how much a query overlaps with the `query_by` fields of a given document.
-Typographic errors are also taken into account.
+Typesense computes a string similarity score based on how much a search query overlaps with the fields of a given document.
+Typographic errors are also taken into account here.
+Let's see how:

+When there is a typo in the query, or during prefix search, multiple tokens could match a given token in the query.
+For e.g. both “john” and “joan” are 1-typo away from “jofn”.
+Similarly, in the case of a prefix search, both “apple” and “apply” would match “app”.
+In such scenarios, Typesense would use the value of the
+<code>token_ranking_field</code> field to decide whether documents containing "john" or "joan" should be ranked first.
+If a <code>token_ranking_field</code> field is not associated with the collection, then Typesense would rank the documents containing the most frequently occuring tokens first.

 When multiple documents share the same string similarity score, user-defined numerical fields are used to break the tie.
 You can specify upto two such numerical fields.

 For example, let's say that we're searching for books with a query like <code>short story</code>.
-If there are multiple books containing those words, then all those records would have the same string similarity score.
+If there are multiple books containing these exact words, then all those documents would have the same string similarity score.

 To break the tie, we could specify upto two additional `sort_by` fields.
 For instance, we could say,
 <code>sort_by=rating:DESC,year_published:DESC</code>.
 This would sort the results in the following manner: